Owoscaw/uni_notes/discrete maths/Principles.md

 > For any $n\geq n_0$, $P(n)\implies P(n+1)$

 Assuming $P(n_0)$ is true, and that $P(n)\implies P(n+1)$, then $P(n_0+1)$ is true, so is $P(n_0+2)$.
 This chain continues for any $n\geq n_0$

+# Pigeon Hole principle:

+If $n$ envelopes are distributed among $m$ pigeon holes with $n>m$, then at least one pigeon hole will have more than one envelope.